dfinity/portal/docs/developer-docs/functionality/bitcoin/deploying-your-first-bitcoin-dapp.md

         # For rust
         cd examples/rust/basic_bitcoin

 3. Deploy the example to the Internet Computer.
-We're initializing our canister with `variant { Testnet }`, so that our canister connects to the Bitcoin testnet.
+We're initializing the canister with `variant { Testnet }`, so that the canister connects to the Bitcoin testnet.

         dfx deploy --network=ic basic_bitcoin --argument '(variant { Testnet })'